Learn to code an online multiplayer, procedurally generated, 3D driving game in Godot, the Free and Open Source game engine!

 I'm one of the founders of Canopy Games.

-I have a theatre educator with a Master of Science in Theatre Education degree from the City College of New York and a Bachelor of Arts degree in Drama and Theatre Arts from Goldsmith's College, University of London.
+I have a Masters of Science in Theatre Education degree from the City College of New York and a Bachelor of Arts degree in Drama and Theatre Arts from Goldsmith's College, University of London.
 I currently live in the UK where I teach on a variety of subjects (mostly online).

 I'm a passionate advocate for quality education in all fields, and my pedagogy is routed in a "learner-centered" model.
 I love my cats, teaching, playing computer, board and card games, exploring forests and cooking.